veracity/veracity-documentation/sections/vap/dfmigration.md

 	* In the upper part (3), paste the part of the access key which is before **?** symbol.
 Do not include the **?** symbol here.
 	* In the lower part (4), paste the part of the URL which begins with the **?** symbol, including the **?** symbol.
 5. Select **Ok** (5).
+6. Save the new .PBIX file.
+You can include today's date in the file name

 <figure>
 	<img src="file-storage-as-data-source/assets/14.png"/>
 </figure>

 ### Step 4: Upload the downloaded report in your VAP service
-To upload the file you downloaded in step 1:
+To upload the newly saved file from step 3 which connects to Data Workbench:
 1. In the left navigation sidebar, select the plus icon.
 1. Select **Add Resource File**.
 1. Under **File Name**, name the file.
 In the name, include a version number or date for easy identification.